MohamedKari/blog.mkari.de/content/posts/remote-docker-for-ml.md

 - get data into the running container, and
 - get data out of the running container, probably after it has finished.

-Docker offers the possibility to mount directories from the _Docker host_'s files sytem into container - only from the _Docker host_'s file system into the container.
+Docker offers the possibility to mount directories from the _Docker host_'s files system into the container - only from the _Docker host_'s file system into the container.
 And this is were my claim of a seamless experience starts to crumble a bit.
 In the client-server setup I have been describing throughout this post, there is a Docker client - e. g. your laptop - and a _Docker host_ running the Docker daemon to actually build and run the container.
 When running a container, we can only mount a directory from the _Docker host's_ file system, not from the Docker client.
 However, you would probably rather mount a directory from the Docker client's file system - e. g. from your laptop - where you are also running your IDE and your source control, etc. But this is not possible.

 There are different approaches to cope with that.
 Depending on your dataset size and other factors, maybe you have all your data in an object store such as S3 anyway.
 If you're building the ML model and its container from scratch, then it might be a good idea to simply not bank on a persistent file system but stream all data from the object store once you need it.
 Refer to [my post on storage](storage) for a more holistic view on storage for ML and to learn more about streaming data into a container from an object store.

-However, sometimes we will not want to meet this ambition of a fully ephemeral container without file system mounts, because we don't want to create an S3 bucket, an IAM policy and role, provision the credentials so that the container can ... - yeah, you get the point. _Not using_ a file system mount can be extra effort.
+However, sometimes we will not want to meet this ambition of a fully ephemeral container without file system mounts, because we don't want to create an S3 bucket, an IAM policy and role, provision the credentials so that the container can ... - yeah, you get the point. _Not using_ a file system mount can be an extra effort.
 At other times, it might not be at our discretion of whether to use a local folder, or stream from and to an object store, but will have to live with what is given.
 E. g., when you are replicating ML research using code published along with their papers, authors will generally assume that training or test data is in some folder in the repo.

 To define a Docker file system mount, we can use `docker-compose` (instead of having to pass the paths through the Docker CLI).
 For example, a simple `docker-compose.yml` look like this:
 ```yaml